Wu Xiangxiang: Biography

-After the government of the Republic of China moved to Taiwan, he successively worked as a professor of the Department of History of National Taiwan University, chairman of the Department of History of Nanyang University in Singapore, and professor of the Institute of History of the Chinese Culture University.
+After the government of the Republic of China moved to Taiwan, Wu successively worked as a professor of the Department of History of National Taiwan University, chairman of the Department of History of Nanyang University in Singapore, and professor of the Institute of History of the Chinese Culture University.
 His students included Li Yongchi and Li Ao.

-In November 1962, he was expelled from the Kuomintang.
+In November 1962, Wu was expelled from the Kuomintang.
 In 1975, he settled down in the United States.
 In 1996, he returned to mainland China to attend the International Academic Conference on Sun Yat-sen's 130th Birthday.
 He died in Illinois, on September 21, 2007, aged 95.